 - 28.1 Each competitor may have no more than two cars available for use at any one time during an Event.
-Any partially assembled survival cell will be deemed to be a car in this context if it is fitted with an engine, any front suspension external to the survival cell, bodywork, radiators, oil tanks external to the survival cell or heat exchangers. - 28.2 Any driver who decides to use another car or whose car has a change of survival cell following the qualifying practice session must start the race from the pit lane following the procedures detailed in Article 38.3.
-Under these circumstances : - no restrictions on fuel load will be applied ; - the car concerned will not have to comply with the requirements of Article 34 ; - the car will be permitted to carry out one reconnaissance lap when the pit lane is opened for the race.

-28.3 No change of car is permitted after the start of the race.

-A change of car will be deemed to have taken place once a driver is seated in his new car and such change may only take place in the team's designated garage area.
+Any partially assembled survival cell will be deemed to be a car in this context if it is fitted with an engine, any front suspension external to the survival cell, bodywork, radiators, oil tanks external to the survival cell or heat exchangers. - 28.2 Any driver who decides to use another car or whose car has a change of survival cell following the qualifying practice session must start the race from the pit lane following the procedures detailed in Article 38.2.
+Under these circumstances: - no restrictions on fuel load will be applied; - the car concerned will not have to comply with the requirements of Article 34; - the car will be permitted to carry out one reconnaissance lap when the pit lane is opened for the race. - 28.3 No change of car is permitted after the start of the race. - A change of car will be deemed to have taken place once a driver is seated in his new car and such change may only take place in the team's designated garage area. - 28.4 a) Each driver may use no more than eight engines during a Championship season.
+Should a driver use more than eight engines he will drop ten places on the starting grid at the first Event during which each additional engine is used. - An engine will be deemed to have been used once the car's timing transponder has shown that it has left the pit lane. - b) If a driver is replaced at any time during the Championship season his replacement will be deemed to be the original driver for the purposes of assessing engine usage. - c) After consultation with the relevant engine supplier the FIA will attach seals to each engine prior to it being used for the first time at an Event in order to ensure that no significant moving parts can be rebuilt or replaced. - Within two hours of the end of the post race parc fermé exhaust blanking plates (with one 10mm diameter inspection hole per cylinder) and further seals will be applied to all used engines in order to ensure that these engines cannot be run between Events.
+Upon request to the FIA these additional seals will be removed after the start of initial scrutineering at the next Event at which the engines are required.
+All such engines must remain within the team's designated garage area when not fitted to a car and may not be started at any time during an Event other than when fitted to a car eligible to participate in the Event. - d) If any of the FIA seals are damaged or removed from an engine after it has been used for the first time that engine may not be used again unless they were removed under FIA supervision.